-The amount of N fertilizer also depends on:
+In addition, the amount of N fertilizer needed depends on:

-- The potential yield of the variety based on its historical yield in your location and good management. - The amount of usable N in the soil profile.
-This includes mineralizable N released from organic matter during the growing season and inorganic N in the forms of nitrate (NO3-) and ammonium (NH4+).
+- The potential yield of the variety based on its historical yield in your location and at your management level. - The amount of usable N in the soil profile.
+This includes mineralizable N released from organic matter during the growing season and inorganic N in the forms of nitrate (NO3-) and ammonium (NH4+). - Total annual precipitation and other climatic factors.

+- The density and vigor of the plant stand.

+- The potential lodging of the variety.

-- Total annual precipitation and other climatic factors. - Density and vigor of plant stand. - The use of yield-sustaining inputs such as fungicides to control diseases and plant growth regulators to reduce lodging. - The type and yield of the previous crop.
+- The use of yield-sustaining inputs such as fungicides to control diseases and plant growth regulators to reduce lodging.

+- The type and yield of the previous crop.

 In areas of low annual precipitation (18 inches or less), determine soil moisture in the profile and adjust N fertilizer rates accordingly.
-In these lowmoisture areas and in areas with shallow soils (2 to 3 feet maximum depth), adjust the recommended N fertilizer rate to fit yield potential limited by available soil moisture.
+In these low-moisture areas and in areas with shallow soil (2 to 3 feet maximum depth), adjust the recommended N fertilizer rate to fit the yield potential limited as by available soil moisture.
+For information on adjusting N fertilizer rates in areas of low precipitation contact the Extension agricultural agent in your county.

-Nitrogen fertilizer based on soil testing
+Fertilizer nitrogen based on soil testing